acblainer/CTC_AUTOMATION/README.md

 - (2) Loop through each sending store A and find the highest rank for each of them, and start transfering with the following conditions:
     - Rule #1: one particular store B can only accept 250 units lifetime maximum
     - Rule #2: transfer the matched SKUs from sending store A to Store B, but only transfer as much Store B can accpet for one particular SKU.
+However, if there are 4 units or less to be transferred to one particular store, STOP.
+Do not transfer.
     - Rule #3: the remaining SKUs will go through (1), find the best Store B to transfer, then again only  transfer the matched SKUs from sending store A to Store B, but only transfer as much Store B can accpet for one particular SKU.
     - Rule #4: you keep going this process until you finish up all the SKUs, or you reach the end of receiving stores B, whichever comes first.